aukspot/dles/README.md

 - Tag system that allows for easy filtering.
 - Filter dles by adding tags to include or exclude.
+- Randomly choose a dle from the filtered dles.

 ### Planned